-The Minnesota Department of Agriculture (MDA) Six-Inch Soil Temperature Network provides real time soil temperatures at locations across the state and is maintained by the MDA.
-The network was established to assist in following best management practices for fall nitrogen fertilizer application which refer to a soil temperature at a six-inch depth.
+The MDA Six-Inch Soil Temperature Network provides real time soil temperatures at locations across the state and is maintained by the MDA.
+The network was established to assist in following best management practices (BMPs) for fall nitrogen fertilizer application which refer to a soil temperature at a six-inch depth (6 inch soil temp).

-In areas of the state where fall nitrogen fertilizer application is appropriate, Minnesota's nitrogen fertilizer best management practices (BMPs) for nitrogen use recommend that fall application of urea (46-0-0) and anhydrous ammonia (82-0-0) be delayed until soil temperatures at a six-inch depth stabilize below 50 degrees Fahrenheit (F).
+In areas of the state where fall nitrogen fertilizer application is appropriate, Minnesota's nitrogen BMPs recommend the fall application of urea (46-0-0) and anhydrous ammonia (82-0-0) be delayed until soil temperatures at a six-inch depth stabilize below 50 degrees Fahrenheit (F).
 The University of Minnesota Extension also recommends the same temperature delay for fall manure application to minimize leaching losses.

 Ammonia (NH3) is one of the primary forms of nitrogen applied in the fall.
 It reacts immediately upon contact with soil water to form ammonium which binds tightly to the soil.
-If average soil temperatures are above 50 degrees F soil microbes can transform ammonium into nitrite, and then into nitrate.
-The nitrate form is highly mobile with water and can leach from the soil.
+Soil microbes transform ammonium to nitrate, which is highly mobile with water and can leach from the soil.
 This transformation is reduced when soil temperatures are below 50 degrees F. By delaying application, more nitrogen is available to the crop the following growing season.
-The leached nitrate can travel to groundwater and cause an increase in nitrate levels.
+Leached nitrate can travel to groundwater and cause an increase in nitrate levels.
 Unfortunately, this has led to elevated nitrate levels in drinking water wells.
-Wells have exceeded the state's drinking water standard and unfortunately these levels are being found in well water in several areas of the state.
+Wells have exceeded the state's drinking water standard of 10 mg/L in several areas of the state.
 The Groundwater Protection Rule restricts the fall application of nitrogen fertilizer in areas with vulnerable groundwater.
 View the interactive Vulnerable Groundwater Area Map to learn more.

 The MDA is responsible for the development, promotion and evaluation of BMPs for pesticide and nitrogen fertilizer use.
-The Six-Inch Soil Temperature Network is part of meeting that responsibility.
+The Six-Inch Soil Temperature Network helps meet that responsibility.
 It is a cooperative effort between the Minnesota Department of Natural Resources (DNR) and the MDA.
-All of the current Six-Inch Soil Temperature Network sites are co-located at DNR cooperative stream gauging sites.
-MDA soil temperature measuring probes are connected to DNR data logging systems.
-Soil temperature information is collected by DNR data logging equipment every 15 minutes and up-linked to the G.O.E.S. satellite and down-linked to the National Weather Service.
-The Minnesota Pollution Control Agency assists in data transfer as another cooperator.
+The Six-Inch Soil Temperature Network sites are co-located at DNR cooperative stream gauging sites.
+The MDA installed soil temperature probes are connected to DNR data logging systems and every 15 minutes current data from this equipment is loaded onto this interactive map.
+The soil temperature sensors are placed in soil conditions similar to a crop field with a medium amount of residue cover.

-In southeast Minnesota the BMPs do not recommend fall application of nitrogen fertilizer due to the high leaching potential.
+In southeast Minnesota the BMPs do not recommend fall application of nitrogen fertilizer at any time due to the high leaching potential.
 There are however, soil temperature sites on the map in this region.
 The soil temperature sites are included to assist in the timing of fall manure applications, which like nitrogen fertilizer, are best done after soil cools to under 50 degrees F.

 Other Soil Temperatures